kashi618/Atlas-of-Thoughts/PARA/2) Area, Notes, Other/Japanese/Leaving Cert Orals.md

 **(What I do in my room)**
 I'm my room I often read, play computer games, and study Japanese.
 I love Japanese manga.
 For example Doraemon and Shin-chan.
 I think Shin-chan is very funny.
 I also like to read books.
 My favourite books are Japanese books.
-For example, Ningen Shikkaku.At my desk, I also play many computer games.
+For example, Ningen Shikkaku.
+At my desk, I also play many computer games.
 My favourite games are Elden Ring, Dark Souls, and Monster Hunter.

 ****
 ## Section 3